magwenelab/WeavePop/README.md

   * `logs/` has the log files of all runs.

 ## Starting files:
+  * `config.yaml`: This is a Snakemake configuration file, provided in this repository, that you must edit according to your filenames and desired parameters.
   * `files/sample_metadata.csv` with columns (using these names):  sample (the names in the fastq file names), group (lineage or group to associate to a reference genome), strain, more-optional-metadata-fields.
   * Lists of genes of loci of interest:
     * `files/locusA.txt` (with IDs of genes in main reference GFF)